ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 ## Hypervisors
 There are two types of hypervisor to do virtualization: type-1 or type-2.
 ### Type-1 Hypervisors
 Type-1 hypervisors run directly on bare metal and offer the best performance.
-Examples of type-1 hypervisors are VMWare ESXi, Red Hat Virtualization Server, Microsoft Hyper V, and Citrix Xen.
+Examples of type-1 hypervisors are VMware ESXi, Red Hat Virtualization Server, Microsoft Hyper V, and Citrix Xen.
 Open source Xen was a popular type-1 hypervisor in the early days of virtualization.
 KMS has largely supplanted Xen.
 Other than open-source Xen, the rest are commercial products, so you’ll need to determine the product licensing.
-For example, if you buy the <a href="https://www.vmug.com/membership/vmug-advantage-membership/">VMWare User Group Advantage</a> membership for $200/year, you can access all the VMWare enterprise products (with use restrictions).
+For example, if you buy the <a href="https://www.vmug.com/membership/vmug-advantage-membership/">VMware User Group Advantage</a> membership for $200/year, you can access all the VMware enterprise products (with use restrictions).

 The illustration below shows that with type-1, the hypervisor and OS are the same.